“I used to be a king (queen)

 We began to get homesick for Texas after a year.
 Alan was asking for a sign to complete our term in Kansas City and return home.
 Our experience resembled the story of Moses killing the Egyptian.
 Moses tried to fulfill his call to deliver the Israelite people in his own strength.
 Instead he was exiled to guide sheep for forty years on the backside of the desert.
 Though we had not killed any Egyptians except maybe a few in ourselves, our time had not yet come.
 Yet there was a deposit God made in our lives during our stay that I could not even describe at this point.

 Before leaving, I dreamed of being locked in a room with a mockingbird that kept hitting the walls in an effort to get out.
+The bird would fly, then hit the wall and get nowhere.
 I didn’t attach any significance to it at the time except that it was the state bird of Texas.
-We were happy to have a sign to return to our friendly state.
-After eighteen months of serving at church, we returned to Texas, leasing a house in Arlington.
+I hoped it didn't mean if we went back to Texas we would be confined, mocked, and would go nowhere.
+Alan grasped that sign as permission to return to Texas.
+I wondered if we had walked through the doors that may have been opportunities for us but Alan was happy to have a sign to return to our friendly state.
+On our way back to Texas, we heard Mike Bickle's sermon confess that God had convicted him of not having a meeting to see what the ones sent to KC believed they were called to do.
+He asked for no one to leave and that he would try to incorporate people into a plan of service.
+It was too late for us.
+After eighteen months of serving at church in KC, we returned to Texas, leasing a house in Arlington.

 Years later, around 2000, after adjusting our values and suffering the discipline of our earlier actions, we were now walking the sincere Christian life.
 However, we were still struggling financially and dealing with tough circumstances despite the good seeds we were sowing.